 Early Notables of the Ranckynd family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Ranckynd Notables in all our PDF Extended History products and printed products wherever possible.
+Alexander Ramkins (c.1672-1719) was a Scottish adherent of James II, born...
+Another 31 words (2 lines of text) are included under the topic Early Ranckynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ranckynd family to Ireland